 Natural disasters due to climate change, including floods from heavy rains and fires resulting from heat waves, have been occurring in all parts of the world.
 These events have enormous social and economic impacts.
-Many countries have set targets for CO2 reductions and introduced strict regulations, such as carbon border taxes.
+Many countries have set targets for CO_2 reductions and introduced strict regulations, such as carbon border taxes.
 Japan has declared "2050 carbon neutrality."
 For businesses, this problem cannot be dismissed as a "fire on the other side of the river."
-Automakers, given that large amounts of CO2 are emitted over the entire lifecycle of their products, are rapidly shifting to zero emissions vehicles such as BEVs and FCEVs.
-Their demands for cooperation from suppliers are strong, and we will soon be facing a situation where CO2 reductions are a condition for receiving orders.
+Automakers, given that large amounts of CO_2 are emitted over the entire lifecycle of their products, are rapidly shifting to zero emissions vehicles such as BEVs and FCEVs.
+Their demands for cooperation from suppliers are strong, and we will soon be facing a situation where CO_2 reductions are a condition for receiving orders.

 Toyoda Gosei first started full-fledged environmental activities in 1993 with the adoption of its 1st Environmental Action Plan, a five-year plan for environmental initiatives.
 In February 2016, it announced the TG 2050 Environmental Challenge consisting of six aggressive targets, one of which is a clear declaration for a decarbonized society.
 This marked a turning point, and each department has been making aggressive efforts.
-They include TG-ESCO activities in which entire plants make regular improvements to reduce energy loss by always turning off power sources during non-production times and switching to energy-
+They include TG-ESCO activities in which entire plants make regular improvements to reduce energy loss by always turning off power sources during non-production times and switching to energysaving equipment; reductions in waste and the amounts of water used; and introduction of renewable energy.
+To achieve carbon neutrality, it will be necessary to combine a number of things such as development of materials that do not emit CO_2 and innovative technical developments that will significantly change manufacturing systems.
+To advance these efforts in parallel, we will incorporate various methods, including cooperation with other companies, and act with a sense of urgency.